Reading time: 4 minutes

 While stereotypes of older workers being out of touch persist, research shows a growing number of over 50s are ahead of the game when it comes to being tech savvy and keeping up with the latest trends.

-According to research from the Swinburne University of Technology, Australia’s new wave of entrepreneurs are aged between 55 and 64.
+According to research from the Swinburne University of Technology, Australia’s new wave of entrepreneurs is aged between 55 and 64.
 These ‘seniorpreneurs’ are experienced, driven business owners who head up around 34% of Australian firms and are the fastest growing segment of entrepreneurs in the country.

-Associate Professor Alex Maritz from Swinburne University says older workers often have more skills, time and money to contribute to the economy than younger people.
 “There has been little recognition of the potential of older Australians to participate in start-ups and turn them into larger businesses that employ people, or of the need for older Australians to create their next job, not just apply for it,” he says.

-The research also suggests ageist views can lead to poorer physical and mental health and society itself could be adding to the fears that come with ageing.
 The reality, however, is that many of us are grappling with worries as we age.
-More than two in five (41%) fear losing their physical heath and almost three in ten (29%) fear losing their mental health as they get older.
+More than two in five (41%) fear losing their physical health and almost three in ten (29%) fear losing their mental health as they get older.

 “I applied for many positions, but it always came down to me and one other applicant,” says Barbara.
 “I kept missing out and I convinced myself that it was my age.
 The other applicants were younger than me and it is cheaper to employ someone less experienced.